 Centre Programme

-Learning stories provide a framework for teachers to notice, recognise and respond to your child’s learning dispositions.
+Learning stories provide a framework for teachers to notice, recognise and respond to your child’s learning outcomes.
 These are skills and understandings that your child has about their learning.

 The Parent Voice feedback supports the partnership between home, the wider community and our centre.
 Connections between all enhance your child’s learning.
 We value the knowledge and experience you have of your child and we welcome your feedback in the Parent Voice comment section at the bottom of your child's story.
 We hope that you will share with us information about your child so that we can plan learning experiences that will best meet your child’s interests.

 The portfolio is a collaborative approach to learning.
-The teachers will contribute to this portfolio once a term.
+The teachers will contribute to this portfolio regularly.
 You and your child are welcome to view this portfolio at any time either at the centre or in your home.
 Sharing this portfolio with your child on their learning and development should enhance their sense of themselves as capable and competent learners.

 Daily Routine

-We structure the session depending on the age range of the tamariki and their current interests and we offer a range of experiences and activities accordingly.
-In each session there will be some flexibility within the suggested routines outlined.
+We structure the day depending on the age range of the tamariki, their current interests and whether they need to rest.
+We offer a range of experiences and activities accordingly.
+During the day there will be some flexibility within the suggested routines outlined below.
+All times within arrival and home time are an approximate.

 08:30am Arrival

-A Kaiako meets parents/caregivers at the front door.
-Tamariki come inside with Kaiako to
+Kaiako meet parents/caregivers at the front door.
+Tamariki come inside a kaiako/parent/caregiver to

-unpack their bag and wash their hands.
+unpack their bag and seetle in.
 A range of activities (freeplay/choice) will be offered

 for tamariki to engage in learning.